readthedocs/readthedocs.org/docs/user/builds.rst

 :Programatically:

-   You can use user-defined commands on ``build.jobs`` or ``build.commands`` (see :doc:`build-customization`) to check for a condition and exit it with the code ``183`` to cancel the running build.
+   You can use user-defined commands on ``build.jobs`` or ``build.commands`` (see :doc:`build-customization`) to check for your own cancellation condition and then return exit code ``183`` to cancel a build.
    You can exit with the code ``0`` to continue running the build.

    When this happens, Read the Docs will notify your Git platform (GitHub/GitLab) that the build succeeded (✅),